1938

 2014

 Spokane Valley Library Capital Facility Area (SVLCFA) and bond put before voters in April.
-Formation of SVLCFA is successful, however, bond attempt fails (with 55%) to reach supermajority approval of 60%.
+Formation of SVLCFA was successful; however, bond attempt failed (with 55%) to reach supermajority approval of 60%.

 2015